openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

    * - Wiki contributions
      - No.

+After you re-run a course, modifications to the original course and the re-run course are independent.
+Changes to either course are not propagated to the other course.
+Therefore, you should ensure that the original course content is as complete as possible before you re-run the course.

 See :ref:`Use Re-Run to Create a Course<Use ReRun to Create a Course>` and :ref:`Update the New Course`.